halevibarak/1242128273wangpeng.github.io/index.md

-## Welcome to Barak Pages
+## Welcome to Barak

-You can use the [editor on GitHub](https://github.com/halevibarak/555wangpeng.github.io/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.
+You can use the [create-statement](https://developers.google.com/digital-asset-links/v1/create-statement) i can choose to be happy

+In god we trust